 Certainly, the basic aspects of what it means to be an accountant have remained consistent for hundreds of years.
-But, while the act of managing a record of credits and debits has remained fixed, accountants have to adjust for the trends and changes that govern the world they work in.
+But, while the act of managing a record of credits and debits has remained fixed, accountants have to adjust for changes in trends, accounting software, and rules that govern the world they work in.

 Becoming a Data Whiz

 Accountants have always relied upon data.
 Looking at sets of information has always provided meaningful insights in terms of the nature of the entities accountants represent.
-But, technology is making easier not only to collect more types of data, but also to make that data more accessible.
+But, technology is making it easier not only to collect more types of data but also to make that data more accessible.

 Additionally, technology provides ways for accountants to seamlessly include data into their work.

 According to Forbes’ Nick Chandi, “One of the most noticeable changes (artificial intelligence is bringing to AI) is affecting compliance, which is seeing the way data is handled and processed become completely automated.
 This is enabling accounting pros to get reliable and fast data included in every tax report they generate.
 Automated data entry is now the rule for those after maximum efficiency.”

 Thus, successful accountants in the future will be those who are not only willing to rely on data for better insights but also work to translate it into helpful, actionable pieces of information.
 And because of the agency provided by automation, accountants will know with confidence that data is correct.

 An accountant can have all the experience, training, and intuition in the world, but if that accountant lacks the ability to relay that information to others well, they’re not going to be effective in their role.
 Thus, the way that accountants communicate with others will need to evolve at a rate that fits the current climate.